gwenoleauvray/ipobfs/readme.eng.txt

 Only the first fragment is caught.
 It was not possible to find out the reason.
 Is this a bug or feature is known only to Torvalds.

 CHECKSUMS :
-Work with checksums begins when a tcp/udp packet is received or sent (before obfuscation / deobfuscation).
+Work with checksums begins when a tcp or udp packet passes through the obfuscator.
-If a packet with an ip protocol other than tcp or udp is received, nothing is done with the checksum, even if after deobfuscation packet turns into tcp or udp.
+For incoming packets, the ipproto-xor operation performed first, and after that it is analyzed whether it is tcp or udp.
-It is assumed that if the packet is transmitted over the network with the modified ip protocol, then no one will look for tcp or udp header in it to fix the checksum.
+For outgoing, the opposite is true.
 --csum=none - do not touch checksums at all. if after deobfuscation checksum is invalid, the system will discard the packet.
 --csum=fix - checksum ignore mode. its not possible to disable checksum verification inside NFQUEUE.
 Instead, on incoming packets checksum is recomputed and replaced, so the system will accept the packet.